-Ronnie joined Emma Rogers, Senior Manager, Sustainable Business & Operations, RBC, and Shaun Wrubell, Vice President, General Counsel, BluEarth, to discuss their tips for navigating the PPA signing process.
+Emma Rogers, Senior Manager, Sustainable Business & Operations, RBC, and Shaun Wrubell, Vice President, General Counsel, BluEarth, joined us to discuss their tips for navigating the PPA signing process.
 We partnered with RBC to sign a PPA with BluEarth to realize the upcoming Burdett and Yellow Lake Solar Project in Alberta.
 After an informative discussion, we wrote down our takeaways on what to know before signing a power purchase agreement.

 Define your motivations for signing a PPA

 There are many reasons to sign a PPA, and clearly defining your company’s motivations from the start will help keep your team engaged and inform decisions you’ll make down the road.
-Ronnie noted that Bullfrog wanted to seek more innovative green energy opportunities, be more impactful, and help bring more solar power to Alberta.
+Bullfrog wanted to seek more innovative green energy opportunities, be more impactful, and help bring more solar power to Alberta.